maryamalhayki16/travelplanner-app/README.md

 ## How to Run the Project?
 To run the project:
-1. Create a Virtual Environment and Activate It (Optional but Ideal):\n `python -m venv venv`
+1. Create a Virtual Environment and Activate It (Optional but Ideal):\
+`python -m venv venv`
 `venv\Scripts\activate`
-2. Install Dependencies:
+2. Install Dependencies:\
 `pip install -r requirements.txt`
-3. Environment Variables Set-up:
+3. Environment Variables Set-up:\
 Create a .env file that contains your API keys:

 ```